udayakiran/udayakiran.github.io/_posts/2015-01-05-Capistrano-3-rails-deployment-svn-fix.md

 Same as installing a gem form any git branch.

-1. Add the below line to your Gemfile if you are using one.
+A) Add the below line to your Gemfile if you are using one.

 {% highlight ruby %}